Mohammedabdalqader/DRL/Report.md

 ### Future Work

-I have used 3 different techniques to improve the original DQN and plan to use other techniques like "Rainbow which is the combaination of sex different techniques.
+I have used 3 different techniques to improve the original DQN and plan to use other techniques like "Rainbow" which is the combaination of sex different techniques.

 I also accept Udacity challenge regarding navigation-pixels project, where the input is an **84x84 RGB image** instead of **state** as vector with 37 values.